Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

   - added movement for our player character — need to figure out ghosts
   - need to figure out the proper arithmetic for proper alignment between the walls

+### date: May 25, 2023
+- finally figured out the arithmetic for proper character movement (HOPEFULLY)
+- added in our first character image, which should be easier to implement more for more selection
+- slightly altered our wall designs to make everything symmetric
+- got the wrap around to work (actually this time)

 info